open-telemetry/opentelemetry-php/README.md

 To your project's `composer.json` file, as this library has not reached a stable release status yet.

-All OpenTelemetry packages are separately published to [packagist](https://packagist.org/packages/open-telemetry/).

 To install the complete library with all packages you can run:

 ```bash